bootlin/training-materials/slides/yocto-sdk/yocto-sdk.typ

 === The Yocto Project SDK

-- The Poky reference system is used to generate images, by building many applications and doing a lot of configuration work.
+- OpenEmbedded is used to generate images, by building many applications and doing a lot of configuration work.

   - When developing an application, we only care about the application itself.